KarelZe/thesis/references/obsidian/📥Inbox/@hastietrevorElementsStatisticalLearning2009.md

 A steepest descent approach can be used to calculate the parameter vector $\mathbf{f}$

 ### Gradient Boosting
-If minimizing loss on the training data were the only goal, steepest descent would be the preferred strategy.
+If minimising loss on the training data were the only goal, steepest descent would be the preferred strategy.
 The gradient is trivial to calculate for any differentiable loss function $L(y, f(x))$.

-However, the gradient $(10.35)$ is defined only at the training data points $x_{i}$, whereas the ultimate goal is to generalize $f_{M}(x)$ to new data not represented in the training set.
+However, the gradient $(10.35)$ is defined only at the training data points $x_{i}$, whereas the ultimate goal is to generalise $f_{M}(x)$ to new data not represented in the training set.

 A possible resolution to this dilemma is to induce a tree $T\left(x ; \Theta_{m}\right)$ at the $m$ th iteration whose predictions $\mathbf{t}_{m}$ are as close as possible to the negative gradient.
 Using squared error to measure closeness, this leads us to
 $$